oxinabox/oxinabox.github.io/_posts/2017-12-18-7-Binary-Classifier-Libraries-in-Julia.md

 ## [LIBLINEAR.jl](https://github.com/innerlee/LIBLINEAR.jl)

-Linear SVM.
+The linear SVM.
-Possibly, the weakest classifier in modern use.
+Possibly the weakest classifier in modern use.
 It actually works ok for a lot of higher dimentional problems.
 In high dimensions it is easier for things to be linearly seperable.